 - The use of Covid-19 as a lure to cybercriminals phishing, leading to malware attacks.

-- Employees working from home leading to a change in preventative and detective protocols.
+- Employees working from home lead to a change in preventative and detective protocols.

-- Security teams having to manage incidents in uncharted territory, including lockdown.
+- Security teams have to manage incidents in uncharted territory, including lockdown.

 CovidLock was just one of the Ransomware attacks created to extort money from people.
 The way the hack worked was that an unsuspected user would download an app that went under many names.
 The app in question creates a fake heatmap of people who are diagnosed with coronavirus.
 You can see why this could be attractive to people to download early in the pandemic.